 Head west on Queen Street from Nathan Phillips Square and you will find yourself in the perfect mix of big brand stores and boutiques in no time at all.

-For clothing you should check out Black Market, a popular-with-locals clothing store tucked away down a flight of stairs.
+For clothing, you should check out Black Market, a popular clothing store tucked away down a flight of stairs.

-This is a great neighbourhood to walk around and browse stores that offer something for everyone.
+This is a great neighborhood to walk around and browse stores that offer something for everyone.

 West Queen West